-How we manage your homeowners or condominium association in Rileyville
+How we deal with your homeowners or condominium association in Rileyville

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your rental is in an association that requires parking passes or pool passes, etc., it is the renter's job to secure those passes.
+Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 Sometimes, you'll need to turn in the old passes before new passes can be issued.

 Landlord Reference

-a free source for property owners in Rileyville
+a handy archive for rental investors in Rileyville

-- Before you move a tenant into your rental in Rileyville
+- Before you rent out your property in Rileyville

 - Collections and evictions